N3RDIUM/SpaceColonisers/README.md

 ## Overview
 This is a game designed in [JavaScript](https://www.oracle.com/java/technologies/) in which the Earth is engulfed by the sun and we have to get to a planet which can hold life and start colonising others, untill we colonise the whole universe.
-There will be some problems,though!/s/s
+There will be some problems,though!

 ## How to run game